JamshaidM/Networking_and_Cloud_Security/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box, Load Balancer and Elk Server machines can accept connections from the Internet.
 Access to these machines is only allowed from the following IP addresses:
 - _MyIP_.
 I am using an alias here for security purposes.
-Alternatively, we can create a list of whitelisted IP addresses from where connection is allowed.
+Alternatively, a list of whitelisted IP addresses from where connection is allowed can be created.

 Machines within the network can only be accessed by Jump Box (IP address 10.0.0.4).